Child Behavior Internship Opportunities in Chicago

 How to Apply

-Please submit your resume and a copy of your completed Tuesday’s Child intern application via Handshake.
+Please submit your resume, cover letter, and a copy of your completed Tuesday’s Child intern application via Handshake.

 • “Child development and behavioral intervention were not topics that I was clinically familiar with prior to starting this internship.
 As time has gone on, and with immense support from the entire TC staff, I feel confident in my abilities in my placement.
 I am thankful for the suggestions and feedback I have received.
 I feel that I can ask questions and receive extremely thoughtful responses from all the staff.
 I have slowly started to feel that I am picking up a clinical lens and starting to notice patterns and behaviors I was not aware of before.”